vityevato/beardie/README.md

 You can download the [latest release here](https://github.com/Stillness-2/beardie/releases/latest), or find a full list of all our [previously released binaries here](https://github.com/Stillness-2/beardie/releases).

-In order for the Beardie to control web players, you need to enable the **Enable Browser Extensions** option in the settings.
+In order for the Beardie to control web players, you need to enable the **Enable Browser Extensions** option in the `General` tab of the Beardie Preferences ((available through the menubar icon)).

 ![Extensions](images/exts.png)

 The Beardie will offer to install a self-signed certificate in the keychain, this certificate will be used to encrypt the exchange between the application and the extensions.
 The exchange takes place over the WebSockets over SSL/TLS protocol.

 You should also install the extension in the browser you are using.